AndrewBradyEng/IoT-Persistence-Messaging/README.md

 ## Input
 The input for this persistence messaging tool is a micro:bit board with a button.
 It uses BLE technology to send it's signal to the databases.

+## Use Case
+In this specific example, the project was built to demonstrate a wireless bluetooth step counter, however this use case can be modified to store any data taken from the micro:bit.